 What's in the Virgin Media TV basic package?

-If you want to take advantage of Virgin Media's latest tech – in the form of their next-gen TV 360 set top box – then unfortunately you'll have to plump for a broadband and TV bundle.
-That new set top tech needs to be connected, and that means it'll need a Virgin Media broadband connection.
-And the most basic TV and broadband combination Virgin offer is their Big Bundle.
+If you want to take advantage of Virgin Media's latest tech – in the form of their next-gen TV 360 set-top box – then you'll have to plump for a broadband and TV bundle.
+That new set-top tech needs to be connected, and that means it'll need a Virgin Media broadband connection.
+And the most basic TV and broadband combination Virgin offers is the Big Bundle.

 Overview of the Big Bundle

 The Big Bundle is essentially the 'gateway package' for Virgin Media TV and broadband.
-It's simply the chepeast way to access Virgin Media TV, broadband and phone services all packaged together.
-You'll get M50 broadband, which with an average download speed of 56Mbps is still pretty respectable and naturally comes with unlimited downloads.
-But to concentrate on the TV side of things, you'll get Virgin Media's Mixit TV with over a 100 channels, plus catch up services and a host of apps.
+It's simply the cheapest way to access Virgin Media TV, broadband and phone services all packaged together.
+You'll get M100 broadband, which with an average download speed of 108Mbps is ideal for most average homes and naturally comes with unlimited downloads.
+But to concentrate on the TV side of things, you'll get Virgin Media's Mixit TV with over 100 channels, plus catch-up services and a host of apps.

-You also get the Virgin TV Go app which allows you to stream your favourite shows to your mobile or tablet, at home or on the go, wherever there’s wi-fi, 3G, 4G or 5G in the UK.
+You can also choose to get the Virgin TV Go app which allows you to stream your favourite shows to your mobile or tablet, at home or on the go, wherever there’s wifi, 3G, 4G or 5G in the UK.

-And on top of everything, you can even make free calls to landlines all weekend long.
+And on top of everything, you can even make free calls to UK landlines, Virgin Mobiles and 0870 numbers all weekend long.

 Virgin Media Big Bundle

 No set-up fee£29.99 p/mZero one-off cost Buy Now